kazini/yask-spec-kit/README.md

 **Yet Another Spec-Kit.** Go figures!
 I based this spec-kit mainly using Kiro's rules and guidelines and complimented with documentation from a few others, like user-created and GitHub's own spec-kit.
 I wasn't satisfied with any of them.
 This format *should* be compatible with Kiro.

-**Key difference from Kiro**: This is Kiro's methodology made explicit and platform-independent.
+**Differences to Kiro**: This is Kiro's methodology made explicit and platform-independent.
 Same principles, same workflow, same results, but documented for use with any AI system or IDE.
 Potentially scales better across teams, tools, and complex projects using explicit documentation patterns.
 See `report.md` for an AI-generated evaluation.

 Reports on performance and suggestions for improvements are welcomed!
 Best of luck with your projects.